A naive p-adic height on the Jacobians of curves of genus 2: Comparison with Bianchi's quadratic height

 \section{Comparison with Bianchi's quadratic height}

-In \cite{bianchi3}, Bianchi constructs a global $p$-adic height function differently, as a sum of local $p$-adic height functions.
+In \cite{bianchi3}, Bianchi defines global $p$-adic heights as a sum over all non-archimedean places $q \in M_\Q$ of $\Q$ of local $p$-adic heights (see \cite[Definitions 4.2, 4.5 and 4.8]{bianchi3}).
 We will show that the height we constructed in Definition \ref{def:hpJQ} is the same as one she defines.